ELOÏSE LIKES WRITING: PERSONALITY

 - enough predictability that you can benefit from implementing long term plans

-- social rewards for rule-following and reliability (in particular, being around other conscientious people, who will like you a lot more if you are neat and on time)
+- social rewards for rule-following and reliability (in particular, being around other conscientious people, who will like you more if you are neat and on time)

 Disagreeableness is best when you’re in an environment with: